pritindra/PyPep_Toolbox/README.md

 - [Charge at given pH] - returns the charge of the sequence at input pH.
 - [Molar Extinction Coefficient] - returns the molar_extinction_coefficient
 	                          of the sequence.
+- Also the cli toolset exports the output data to a text file if needed.